jayadevuha-ui/waiter-tips-prediction/README.md

 The goal of this project is to:
 - Analyze customer tipping behavior
 - Predict the **tip amount** using regression techniques
-- Classify customers into categories based on their attributes cvbb
+- Classify customers into categories based on their attributesfvbnnbccc cvbb
 The project uses Python data-science libraries and is implemented in a single Jupyter Notebook.